Fleek-PIatform/website/src/content/references/faq/my-site-is-displaying-a-list-of-files-instead-of-the-actual-site/index.md

 ---
 title: 'My site is displaying a list of files instead of the actual site'
 date: 2023-03-14
-desc: 'Double-check your Publish directory: Ensure that you have specified the correct dir.'
+desc: "Double-check your Publish directory to ensure it's correctly specified."
-thumbnail: './dns-fleek.png'
+thumbnail: './site-displaying-files-not-content.png'
-image: './dns-fleek.png'
+image: './site-displaying-files-not-content.png'
 ---

 1. Double-check your Publish directory: Ensure that you have specified the correct directory containing your website files during the deployment process.
 Verify that the files you want to publish are located within that directory.
 Common directories are 'out' , 'dist' , 'public' , etc.